lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 client systems and PKI components such as a Registration Authority (RA) and a Certification Authority (CA).

-This document obsoletes RFC 4210 by including the updates specified by CMP Updates RFC 9480 Section 2 and Appendix A.2 maintaining backward compatibility with CMP version 2 wherever possible and obsoletes both documents.
-Updates to CMP version 2 are: improving crypto agility, extending the polling mechanism, adding new general message types, and adding extended key usages to identify special CMP server authorizations.
-Introducing CMP version 3 to be used only for changes to the ASN.1 syntax, which are: support of EnvelopedData instead of EncryptedValue, hashAlg for indicating a hash AlgorithmIdentifier in certConf messages, and RootCaKeyUpdateContent in ckuann messages.
+This document adds support for management of KEM certificates and use EnvelopedData instead of EncryptedValue.
+This document also includes the updates specified in Section 2 and Appendix A.2 of RFC 9480.

-In addition to the changes specified in CMP Updates RFC 9480 this document adds support for management of KEM certificates.
+The updates maintain backward compatibility with CMP version 2 wherever possible.
+Updates to CMP version 2 are improving crypto agility, extending the polling mechanism, adding new general message types, and adding extended key usages to identify special CMP server authorizations.
+CMP version 3 is introduced for changes to the ASN.1 syntax, which are support of EnvelopedData, certConf with hashAlg, POPOPrivKey with agreeMAC, and RootCaKeyUpdateContent in ckuann messages.

-Appendix F of this document updates the 2002 ASN.1 module in RFC 5912 Section 9.
+This document obsoletes RFC 4210 and together with I-D.ietf-lamps-rfc6712bis and it also obsoletes RFC 9480.
+Appendix F of this document updates the Section 9 of RFC 5912.

 --- middle